 Older cats may have weakened memory and learning ability, which is very similar to people.
 This slowdown in brain function is not abnormal, it is simply a symptom of an aging body.
 The aging of the feline and the human brain is similar in a way that is related to the death of brain cells.

 The most famous experiment involving cats was conducted by Edward Thorndike, who proved that these animals could learn through instrumental conditioning.
-It consists in strengthening the behaviors desired by rewarding and quenching undesirable by punishing.
+It consists of strengthening the behaviors desired by rewarding and quenching undesirable by punishing.

 In this experiment, cats were placed in boxes measuring 50 cm in length, about 40 cm in width and about 30 cm in height.
-Each such block was closed by a door that the cat had to open if he wanted to get to food.
+Each such block was closed by a door that the cat had to open if he wanted to get to the food.
 It turned out that the cats were released from these boxes using the trial and error method ended with accidental success.

-Repeated experiment with the same cats showed that these animals retain new skills in long-term memory.
+Repeated experiments with the same cats showed that these animals retain new skills in long-term memory.
 Experienced individuals were able to open the door faster than the first time.
 Thorndike therefore concluded that cats have the ability to learn on the basis of the so-called the law of effect, which states that responses followed by satisfaction (i.e. a reward) become more likely responses to the same stimulus in the future.
-Thorndike was generally skeptical of the presence of intelligence in cats, criticising sources of the contemporary writing of the sentience of animals as partiality in deductions from facts and more especially in the choice of facts for investigation.
+Thorndike was generally skeptical of the presence of intelligence in cats, criticizing sources of the contemporary writing of the sentience of animals as partiality in deductions from facts and more especially in the choice of facts for investigation.